 - If a strike or lockout is occurring, you will need the permission of the CIRB.

 You must make your application in writing and need to use a specific form.

-Because you need to prove most of your coworkers don't support the union, you need to collect their names and signatures. employees under the Canada Labour Code can use a petition form but must also have an individual letter for each employee who signs the petition.
-The letter must be confidential and "authorize the applicant to act on my behalf" and also say that "I do not want the bargaining agent to represent me in collective bargaining with my employer".
+Because you need to prove most of your coworkers don't support the union, you need to collect their names and signatures.
+Employees under the Canada Labour Code must sign an Individual Decertification Form.
+The form must be confidential and "authorize the applicant to act on my behalf" and also say that "I do not want the bargaining agent to represent me in collective bargaining with my employer".

 To succeed, you may have to show that your employer wasn't involved in decertifying the union.
 So, you should make sure that:

 - it was not your company's idea to start the application, your application or the purpose of the application was not discussed with anyone from management of your company,

 - no one from management offered anyone any reward or benefit for starting or continuing the application,

 - no one from management threatened anyone, if they would not support the application, and